loopwerk/loopwerk.io/content/articles/2025-10-21-async-django-why.md

 In a traditional synchronous (WSGI) world, when a request is waiting, it holds a worker process hostage.
 If you have four workers and four requests are all waiting on slow API calls, your entire server is blocked.
 A fifth user has to wait in line.

 Async (ASGI) flips this model.
-An `async` view can say, "I'm waiting for this API call," and hand control back to the event loop, which can then start work on another request.
+An `async` view can say, "I'm waiting for this API call”, and hand control back to the event loop, which can then start work on another request.
 When the API call finishes, the event loop picks the original task back up.
 This allows a single process to juggle hundreds or even thousands of concurrent connections, making it a good fit for:

 *   **High-concurrency APIs:** Handling a massive number of simultaneous, slow requests.
 *   **Real-time features:** WebSockets, live notifications, and chat applications.